Article At A Glance:

 Looking after our base nutritional health is an absolute must if you’re looking to lose weight, incorporating a range of fruits and vegetables into your day.

-When we quit alcohol, it’s not uncommon to have nutrient deficiencies, and in fact, is common in individuals undergoing treatment for recovery (Mahboub et al., 2021).
+When we quit alcohol, it’s not uncommon to have nutrient deficiencies, and in fact, is common in individuals undergoing recovery treatment (Mahboub et al., 2021).

 That’s why, this area is both critical and part of the 5 Simple Habits You Should Be Doing to Sustain Long-Term Sobriety.